lalelisealstad/mybook-dashboard/README.md

     - Year and quarter read
     - Mean imputation for missing ratings of top author books

-### 3. Asynchronous Queries
+### Asynchronous API requests

-- Using asynchronous code for the Google Books API calls to run all requests asynchronously, making the dashboard faster.
+- Using asynchronous code for the Google Books API calls to run batch requests asynchronously, making the dashboard faster and avoiding to exceed the Google Books request quota.

-### 4. Data Visualization
+### Data Visualization

-My read books - viz:
+My read books:
 - Books read timeline, line chart
 - Timeline showing when books were written vs rating
 - Distribution of pages, bar chart